The Múlagljúfur Canyon a hike you don’t want to miss

 Múlagljúfur canyon hike view of the canyon from the main viewpoint - a hike you don't want to miss

-Múlagljúfur canyon hike view of the canyon from the main viewpoint
+Múlagljúfur canyon hike, view of the canyon from the main viewpoint.

 Still, the Múlagljúfur Canyon has enjoyed growing popularity in recent years, and it can now get crowded up there in the middle of the day.
+A parking area was recently built near the trailhead.
+The access road was improved too, and it is not easy to see from the road.

-If you visit, be sure to leave no traces, or do now walk off the already visible paths on the moss.
+If you visit, be sure to leave no traces, or do not walk off the already visible paths on the moss.
 The place itself will inspire some reverence.
 Moreover, you will feel like entering one of Nature’s temples.
 Such is its beauty.

 Hangandifoss waterfall in the Múlagljúfur